How To Avoid Eye Strain At Work

 Cut Back on Glare

-Another fundamental cause of eye problems in frequent computer uses is related to the glare of the screen that forces you to squint and place unneeded pressure on your eye.
+Another fundamental cause of eye problems associated with frequent computer use is the glare from the screen, which forces you to squint and places unnecessary pressure on your eyes.

 You can avoid this problem through several measures.